 - A return to the US to undertake study, e.g. research study leave (RSL), or summer project

 - Changing of split dates for split-study students

 - A student gains additional funding (see further details below)

 Students must complete their programme within a time frame of no longer than 150% of the published length of the course.

 Any student based in the US for any part of their studies will not be eligible to receive direct loans.
 Any unit of a programme based in the US for a specific duration will make the student ineligible for direct loans.
 Research students on research study leave based in the US are not eligible for Direct Loans.
 This is non-negotiable and is a regulation set by the US Department of Education, not LSHTM.

-You are obliged to inform the Tuition Fees Manager in the Registry of any additional funding that they have secured for their course costs.
+Students are obliged to inform the Tuition Fees Manager in the Registry of any additional funding that they have secured for their course costs.
 This includes situations where the funding is gained after the loans have been certified.
-If this information is provided subsequent to your loan application your loan entitlement will then be recalculated to reflect your new expected financial aid.
+If this information is provided subsequent to the loan being certified, the student’s loan entitlement will then be recalculated and reduced accordingly.
 This may result in future disbursements being reduced or overpayments (where all disbursements have been paid) being returned to the US Department of Education.

 Borrowers right to cancel

-You will be notified by email before each loan disbursement is requested and have the right to cancel or reduce the loan disbursement within a stipulated period before the loan funds are drawn down.
-If you wish to cancel your loan disbursement after it has been received you will be responsible for returning the funds to the US Department of Education along with any expected accrued interest.
+Students will be notified by email before each loan disbursement is requested.
+They will have the right to cancel or reduce the loan disbursement within a stipulated period before the loan funds are drawn down.
+If a student wishes to cancel their loan disbursement after it has been received, they will be responsible for returning the funds to the US Department of Education along with any expected accrued interest.